jundalisay/superb/content/en/research/mohammad/quran/sura-007b.md

 ---
-title: "THE ELEVATIONS (al-A’raf)"
+title: "The Elevations (al-A’raf)"
-heading: "Sura 7a of the Quran Simplified"
+heading: "Sura 7b of the Quran Simplified"
 date: 2021-12-31
 image: "/covers/quran.jpg"
 description: "O People of the Book!
 Our Messenger has come to you, clarifying for you much of what you kept hidden of the Book, and overlooking much.
 A light from Allah has come to you, and a clear Book."
-linkb: /research/mohammad/quran/
-linkbtext: "Index"
-linkf: /research/mohammad/quran/
-linkftext: "Index"
 ---